header pic header text

 Additional Search Syntax:

-The characters ", *, +, and - are powerful search modifiers which may be used to fine-tune a search.
+The characters ", *, +, -, and ~ are powerful search modifiers which may be used to fine-tune your search.

 To search for a phrase, or words that must appear immediately next to each other, put the words inside of quote marks.
 For example, type in the phrase "doors of the heart", click on Search and you will see the context in which Inayat Khan used that exact phrase.
 When quote marks " " are used to specify a phrase which you want to search for, the search phrase must not contain apostrophe, single quote or double quote marks.